Exit Strategy (Arrested Development)

-"Exit Strategy" is the twelfth episode of the third season of the American television satirical sitcom Arrested Development.
-It is the 52nd overall episode of the series, and was written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely, and directed by Rebecca E. Asher.
-It originally aired on Fox on February 10, 2006, along with the two previous episodes, and the following episode in a two-hour block against NBC's coverage of the 2006 Winter Olympics opening ceremony.
+"Exit Strategy" is the twelfth and penultimate episode of the third season of the American television satirical sitcom Arrested Development.
+It was written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely, and directed by Rebecca E. Asher.
+It originally aired on the Fox Network on February 10, 2006, along with the two previous episodes, and the following episode in a two-hour block competing against the 2006 Winter Olympics opening ceremony.

-The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, George Michael's surprise birthday party for Maeby lands her in big trouble; Michael and Buster make a startling discovery when they go to Iraq to rescue Gob.
+The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy dysfunctional family that made its money in property development.
+In the episode, Michael and Buster head to Iraq to get Gob out of prison, where they learn new information regarding George Sr.'s arrest from the CIA.
+Meanwhile, Tobias is part of a sting by the prosecution to learn more information about George Sr., while George Michael's surprise birthday party for Maeby both gets her fired and brings the two of them closer.

+The episode features a cameo by Richard Belzer as his character John Munch, which inspired two theories about extended universes.
+Upon airing, "Exit Strategy" received generally positive reviews from critics, with series creator Mitchell Hurwitz listing it as his joint-favorite episode of the series.
+It has received thematic analysis from both scholars and critics, mainly for its commentary on the Iraq War.